Bayesian and frequentist estimators for the transition frequency of a driven two-level quantum system: Results

+Results of the BMSE for the uniform and the Gaussian prior concerning the variation of the magnetic-field strength $\tilde{B}_{0}$ for the cases of 15 and 40 data points are presented in Fig. \ref{fig:BMSE}.
+The increase in the number of data points results in an observable reduction in the BMSE as anticipated.
+It is interesting to note that the informative Gaussian prior improves the MMSE estimator, i.e., any prior knowledge in the Bayesian sense reduces the BMSE \cite{Kay}.

-The MAP estimator defined in Eq. \eqref{eq:MAP} has also been studied.
-As described in Sec. \ref{4}, the estimator is obtained upon the maximization of the posterior PDF and thus its derivative with respect to $\omega_0$ is calculated, which is given by
+{\it Maximum a Posteriori Estimator.} As described in Sec. \ref{4}, the MAP estimator is obtained upon the maximization of the posterior PDF and thus its derivative with respect to $\omega_0$ is calculated, which is given by